maniche04/manualcanias/docs/sales/sitiq/index.rst

 .. image:: filter_location.PNG
 	:align: center
-	:scale: 50%
+	:scale: 75%
 	:alt: SITIQ window

 * **Material** - Filter that accepts the Material Code as input.
 * **Material Name** - This is the filter which accepts the material name (or part of it) as input.

-This is the most common filter used in the transaction, and can be used as a handy shortcut to quickly find items.
-This has been discussed in detail below:
+	.. note:: This is the most common filter used in the transaction, and can be used as a handy shortcut to quickly find items.

 	* Any part of the name can be used.
 For example: 'cool water' when searching for 'DAVIDOFF COOL WATER (L) EDT 100 ml'
 	* The system automatically convers blank spaces to '%' allowing easy search.
 For example 'cool water 100' will yeild results with all cool water items of size 100ml.
 Similarly 'c w 100' would yeild the results of items which have c, w and 100 characters in them.